-On the other hand, if you are already familiar with our website, and like what we do, that’s great; thanks for sticking with us.
+On the other hand, if you are already familiar with our website, and like what we do, terrific; thanks for staying with us on our journey.

 Either way I hope that it will be very evident that I, and everyone on the Wheels-Alive team, are absolutely passionate about cars and motoring.

-It was in the mid-2000s that I had the idea of setting up Wheels-Alive as an individualistic motoring magazine website, to cover a wide range of automotive subjects comprehensively, with passion and enthusiasm, for all to enjoy, and to help anyone get more from their motoring.
+It was in the mid-2000s that I had the idea of setting up Wheels-Alive as an individualistic motoring magazine website, to cover a wide range of automotive subjects comprehensively, with real enthusiasm, for all to enjoy, and to help anyone get more from their motoring.

 After years of planning and preparation work, my dream finally came to fruition in 2013.
 (To see why and how the website was conceived, please see my original introduction to the site, by clicking HERE).

-I am fortunate to have been pointed in the direction of Ash Whitney, proprietor of ‘WiredupWales’ (www.wiredupwales.com), to help to take us forward, and I’d like personally to thank Ash for his patient, excellent assistance in setting up the revamped Wheels-Alive.
+I am fortunate to have been pointed in the direction of Ash Whitney, proprietor of ‘WiredupWales’ (www.wiredupwales.com), to help to take us forward, and I’d like personally to thank Ash for his patient, excellent assistance in setting up the revamped Wheels-Alive, and keeping it on the road.
 Thanks also to Robin Roberts for recommending Ash, to Dave Moss and to my family, for moral support generally in progressing the latest phase of this website!